kylehammond/AZ-900/Notes.md

 ex:
 - cloud SQL - cloud provider resp. for maintaining actual DB - but customer resp. for data
 - vm with SQL on it - customer responsible for all including patching, updates, data/info

+See shared-responsibiilty.png

+You’ll always be responsible for:
+The information and data stored in the cloud
+Devices that are allowed to connect to your cloud (cell phones, computers, and so on) The accounts and identities of the people, services, and devices within your organization

+The cloud provider is always responsible for:
+The physical datacenter
+The physical network
+The physical hosts

+Your service model will determine responsibility for things like:
+Operating systems
+Network controls
+Applications
+Identity and infrastructure

+On Premise model
+- customer responsible for everything

 ### Describe the benefits of using cloud services